NinoKoci/Python-Projects/README.md

 # Python-Projects
-Code from CS-167 at Tufts University
+Code from my courses at Tufts University